codingclubrvce/overnight-hackthon-2025/README.md

 | Demonstration & Presentation   | 10     |
 | Feasibility & Practicality     | 10     |

-For a more detailed breakdown of each criterion check out the [detailed_judging_criteria.md](detailed_judging_criteria.md).
+For a more detailed breakdown of Round 2 criteria, check out the [detailed_judging_criteria_round2.md](detailed_judging_criteria_round2.md).

 ## Submission Requirements

-For this round, participants are expected to submit the following:
+participants are expected to submit the following:

 ### 📊 Pitch Deck